niclasbork/contacts-app/README.md

 - **Show Contacts:** View all contacts with detailed information such as ID, Name, Email, Phone Number, Address, and City.
 - **Change Contact:** Modify the details of an existing contact and save the changes.
 - **Add Contact:** Add a new contact to the list and save it to the JSON file.
-- **Delete Contact:** Remove a contact from the list.
+- **Delete Contact:** Remove a contact from the list and delete it form the JSON file.
-- **Search Contact:** Search functionality to find contacts by name, email, or phone number
+- **Search Contact:** Search functionality to find contacts by name.
 - **User-Friendly Interface:** A menu-driven interface that guides users through different actions.

 ## File Structure